matrix-construct/construct/ircd/README.md

-# IRCd Library Definitions
+# Library Definitions

-This directory contains definitions and linkage for `libircd`
+This directory contains definitions for `libircd`

 The purpose of `libircd` is to facilitate the execution of a server which handles requests from end-users.
 The library hosts a set of pluggable modules